parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 5. Select **Create**.

-6. Select **Generate/Import** again and repeat steps 4 and 5 for the remaining two secrets specified in the table above, replacing the name and value settings with with appropriate values.
+6. Select **Generate/Import** again and repeat steps 4 and 5 for the remaining two secrets specified in the table above, replacing the name and value settings with appropriate values.

 7. You should end up with three secrets in Key Vault.